 How to Use Tags in Anki to Organise Your Cards

-In this article, I go through a feature that is often left in a nebulous cloud of mystery: tags.
+In this article, I go through a feature often left in a nebulous cloud of mystery: tags.
 This is hopefully the first and last article you will ever need about Anki tags.

 If you are in a rush, here is a quick summary of everything I discuss in this article.